CarolCiardi/CarolCiardi/README.md

 - 💭 **Design Thinking**: Focused on creating human-centred solutions by understanding user needs and pain points.

 ## 🌱 Current Focus
-I am currently exploring opportunities that challenge my thinking and allow me to contribute meaningfully to projects that have a positive impact.
-I’m particularly excited about exploring **data anslysis**, **business operations**, and **data-driven decision-making**.
+Driven by my passion for continuous growth, I’m currently exploring opportunities that challenge my thinking and allow me to contribute meaningfully to projects that have a positive impact.
+I’m particularly excited about exploring **data analysis**, **business operations**, and **data-driven decision-making**.

 ## 📈 Let's Connect